Mary M. Cohen: Early life and education

 Mary Matilda Cohen was born in Philadelphia, Pennsylvania, February 26, 1854.
 She was the second daughter of Henry and Matilda Cohen, a prominent Jewish family.
 Henry Cohen was born in London, England, in 1810, came to the United States in 1844 and went into business in Philadelphia, where he died in 1879.
 He was identified with many Jewish and unsectarian philanthropic societies.
 Mrs. Cohen was born in Liverpool, England.
 She was prominent in charitable work.

-The daughter, Mary, studied in Miss Ann Dickson's private school in Philadelphia until she was fourteen years old, learning French, English, Latin and drawing She then went to Miss Catherine Lyman's school, where she continued her studies.
+Mary attended Miss Ann Dickson's private school in Philadelphia until she was fourteen years old, where she learned French, English, Latin, and sketching.
+She subsequently transferred to Miss Catherine Lyman's school to pursue her education.
 After leaving school, she took a course in literature under Professor Chase, and studied German for three years.
 From the age of seven, she was taught in music by her mother until prepared for instruction from masters.
 She began to write short stories when she was thirteen years old.